NickWaterton/gallery/README.md

 hide_cursor.sh
 ```
 And reboot.
 The Pi screen should now display on the caption display in the correct orientation.
-You can test the screen using the untility script `screen.sh`:
+You can test the screen using the utility script `screen.sh`:
 ```bash
 ./screen.sh off
 ./screen.sh on